 Some versions of the fohawk haircut have very short hair that is just slicked towards the middle; others are more in-your-face and involve longer hair, as in a floppy undercut, held in place with some extreme-hold gel and hairspray.
 The latter is the look closest you can probably get to an actual mohawk without a skin fade or a completely bare scalp all around.

-Tutorial: How to Wear a Fohawk Haircut on Short Hair
+How to Style a Fohawk Haircut on Short Hair

 1. Start on clean, freshly washed hair.

 Oil and grease from your scalp plus product buildup can weigh hair down.
 Wash with a clarifying shampoo to rid hair of any gunk.
 We like SheaMoisture Men Bay Laurel & Shea Butter Commodore 4-in-1 All-Over Wash best.
 Towel-dry.

 2. Blow-dry upwards while tugging at the root.